If the most useful trick for beating the means test involves projecting health care expenses, the second most useful trick involves taxes.

 If your annual income, for a family the size of yours, is below the median for your state, you are free to file the bankruptcy chapter of your choice.

-However, if your annual income is above median, you have to apply the means test formula for comparing future expenses against that historic income.
-If that formula says that you have $208 a month in discretionary income, then a Chapter 7 case is presumed to be an abuse of bankruptcy law.
+However, if your annual income is above median, you have to apply the means test formula: future expenses compared to that historic income.
+If that formula says that you have $252 a month in discretionary income, then a Chapter 7 case is presumed to be an abuse of bankruptcy law.

 The presumption is rebuttable, but who wants to go there?